-The report is divided into four sections : the first, which is The report is divided into four sections : the first, which is introductory, deals with the work of Green, MacCullagh, Cauchy, and Neumann, the founders of the elastic-solid theory.
-In the second section the more modern writers on the elastic-

-Report presented to the British Association by R. T. Glazebrook, M.A., F.R.S
+The report is divided into four sections: the first, which is introductory, deals with the work of Green, MacCullagh, Cauchy, and Neumann, the founders of the elastic-solid theory.
+In the second section the more modern writers on the elasticr Report presented to the British Association by R. T. Glazebrook, M.A., F.R.S.